 Punk rock sought to exist outside the mainstream.
-This led to the rise of female musicians who were tired of being treated as outsiders in a male-dominated industry.
-The genre was a fitting vehicle for expressing their discontent – as put by Kim Gordon from Sonic Youth, ‘”I think women are natural anarchists, because you’re always operating in a male framework.”
+This led to the rise of female punk rockers who were tired of being treated as outsiders in a male-dominated industry.
+The genre was a fitting vehicle for expressing their discontent – as put by Kim Gordon from Sonic Youth, “I think women are natural anarchists, because you’re always operating in a male framework.”

-No article on women in punk rock should start without mentioning Patti Smith, described by many as the ‘poet laureate of punk.’
-This definition can be applied to Smith rather literally, before venturing into music Smith was known as a poet.
+No article on women in punk rock should start without mentioning Patti Smith, one of the world’s most iconic female punk singers, and described by many as the ‘poet laureate of punk’.
+This definition can be applied to Smith rather literally, before venturing into music she was known as a poet.
 Her main influences were Beat poets such as Jack Kerouac and William S. Burroughs.
-These poets were known for rejecting mainstream values.
-Their influence sowed the seeds for Smith’s visceral and unapologetic lyrics.
+These poets were known for rejecting mainstream values, and their influence sowed the seeds for Smith’s visceral and unapologetic lyrics.
 Lines such as ‘Jesus died for somebody’s sins but not mine’ encapsulate Smith’s defiant values and poetic artistry.

 Smith’s lyrics were brought to life by her scratchy voice and arresting stage presence.
 Her landmark debut album Horses was released in 1975.
 Looking back over thirty years later, The Observer credits Horses as the “spark that ignited the punk explosion.”
 Horses is a fitting entry point to discuss how punk would begin to infuse multiple genres over the subsequent years.